 - To ensure that relevant matters are drawn to the attention of the Dean, Clinical Oncology, another Clinical Oncology Officer, the Faculty Board or the Clinical Oncology Officers’ Group as appropriate.

-23. The initial term of office of the Editor is four years, renewable thereafter by mutual agreement, to run from the date of the College AGM in the year of appointment.
+23. The initial term of office of the Editor is four years, renewable thereafter by mutual agreement, to run from the start of the College year in the year of appointment.

 The Appointment of the Editor

 24. The procedure for appointing the Editor is established by the Board of the Faculty of Clinical Oncology.